smoenter/Project-1/README.md

 ## Credits
 Alyssa Dailey: https://gitHub.com/alyssadailey  as the project leader, who also worked on the wirefram and HTML, Stacey Moenter: https://github.com/smoenter, who worked on the Javascript and the README, and Quinn Brown: https://github.com/Beazzty , who worked on the CSS portion of the project.
-Assistance from Diem and other instructors.
+Assistance from Diem Ly and Aaron Brwon and other instructors, who gave us support and guidance.
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/css/bootstrap.min.css" rel="stylesheet">
 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/js/bootstrap.bundle.min.js"></script>
 https://codepen.io/teddyzetterlund/pen/YPjEzP - used to make the ingredient card